 New Zealand’s commitment to fighting in Europe during two world wars had a potent effect on the British response to the later fight to maintain trade access.
 The British public and media took New Zealand’s side.
 In a confidential memo, the British chief negotiator admitted that the New Zealanders ‘had us over a political barrel’.1

-Even in 2012 New Zealand’s South Pacific location did not always determine its international diplomatic position.
-Within the United Nations it remained one of the Western Europe Group (along with Australia) rather than the Asia/Pacific group.
+Even in 2020 New Zealand’s South Pacific location did not always determine its international diplomatic position.
+Within the United Nations it remained one of the Western Europe and Others Group (along with Australia and Canada) rather than the Asia–Pacific Group.
 Its longstanding habit of voting with Britain emphasised this link.

 According to European Commission President José Barroso, who visited New Zealand in 2011, New Zealand was one of the nations whose policies and outlooks most closely resembled those in Europe.
 This was often highlighted by similar voting patterns in international institutions such as the United Nations.
 The EU and New Zealand both supported regional integration in South-East Asia and actively participated in the ASEAN (Association of South-East Asian Nations) Regional Forum.